- Reflect on what it means to be a creative school-age staff member.

-Download and print the Creativity in My Work Environment handout and brainstorm about how these elements relate to your personal experiences when it comes to your own work environment.
+Use the What Aspects of Your Work Environment Foster Your Creativity? activity and brainstorm about how these elements relate to your personal experiences when it comes to your own work environment.

 Observation is an important part of being a creative school-age staff member.
 In this Apply activity, you will observe school-age children in the learning environment, watching for the ways they use the creative arts to communicate and express themselves.
-Download and print the Communicating Through the Arts observation form and share your work with your trainer, coach or supervisor when finished.
+Complete the Observation Form: Communicating Through the Arts activity and share your work with your trainer, coach or administrator when finished.

 Berk, L. E. (2000).
 Child Development (5th ed.).
 Needham Heights, MA: Allyn & Bacon.

 Kaufman, J. C. (Ed.).
 (2009).
 Creativity 101.
 New York: Springer Publishing Company.

 Schickeadanz, J. A., Hansen, K., & Forsyth, P. D. (2000).
 Understanding Children.
 Mountain View, CA: Mayfield Publishing Company.